-Ukraine pushes back against ‘whiff of Munich’ comparison from UK defence secretary
+Ukraine criticises UK defence secretary over ‘whiff of Munich’ comments

 “It is very clear that what he was drawing on was the comparison between the diplomatic attempts in the run up to World War Two and the diplomatic attempts we are all putting in now,” Mr Lewis told Sky News’s Trevor Phillips on Sunday.

-“We want a diplomatic outcome, we want a peaceful outcome to this but we do have to be cognisant of the fact that… there are 130,000 troops sitting right there on the border.
+“We want a diplomatic outcome, we want a peaceful outcome to this, but we do have to be cognisant of the fact that… there are 130,000 troops sitting right there on the border.

-“With that kind of accumulation, there is always the possibility and the ability for Russia to move very, very swiftly and very quickly should it decide to do so, which obviously we hope they won’t.”
+“With that kind of accumulation, there is always the possibility and the ability for Russia to move very, very swiftly and very quickly, should it decide to do so, which obviously we hope they won’t.”

 Mr Lewis said that an imminent incursion by Russia was “entirely possible”, and said the situation was currently in a “balancing act” between “what we hope will be a diplomatic outcome and the realistic possibility that something much more tragic could occur”.